Is This Me?™ The 3-Word Question That Votes for Your True Self

 The Question That Becomes a Compass

-Over time, "Is this me?" becomes less like a technique and more like a state of being.
-You start to recognize the difference between decisions that align with who you are and ones that come from old patterns, fear, or the urge to please others.
+Over time, "Is this me?" becomes less like a technique and more like a way of being.

 One pause at a time.
 One choice at a time.
 One moment of asking: "Is this me?"